FLASH SALES: discover new special offers every week!

 The flowers of Heleniums are melliferous.

-Fresh flowers, long-lasting in a vase, make for beautiful sparkling and fiery summer bouquets.
+Fresh flowers, long-lasting in a vase, make for beautiful vibrant summer bouquets.

-Very hardy, well below -15°C, the helenium can be grown in all regions.
-Never sick, Helenium is easy to grow in the sun, in any good garden soil that remains slightly moist, although it will be more exuberant in soil rich in organic matter.
-It is a robust plant with good standing that does not fear intense heat and drought occasionally.
+Very hardy, well below -15°C, the Helenium can be grown in all regions.
+Never sick, the Helenium is easy to cultivate in the sun, in any good garden soil that remains slightly moist, although it will be more exuberant in soil rich in organic matter.
+It is a robust plant that can withstand intense heat and drought occasionally.

-It flowers in naturalistic beds, enlivens slopes, delights mixed borders in the English style.
-Some varieties are also suitable for pot cultivation.
+It flowers in naturalistic beds, enlivens slopes, and delights English mixed borders.
+Some varieties are also suitable for container cultivation.

 Main species and varieties